 13 states also have provisions for taxing your benefit.

 Taxation of Earned Income

-If you work during retirement, any earnings from employment will be subject to income taxes, FICA and Medicare just as when you worked prior to retirement.
+If you work during retirement, any earnings from employment will be subject to income tax, FICA and Medicare just as when you worked prior to retirement.
 There are no age limits here.

 Though not a tax, if you work and draw a Social Security benefit prior to reaching your full retirement age (66 for those born in 1960 or earlier), your benefits may be reduced if your earnings are too high.

 Taxation of Pension Benefits

 Payments received from a private or a governmental pension are generally subject to income tax at ordinary income tax rates.

 If you have made any after-tax contributions to the plan while working, the amount of these contributions would not be subject to tax, but it is advisable to have any records of these contributions handy just in case.